Washburn Valley in springtime : one day photography workshop

 The workshop will begin at 1.45pm and will run until dusk - if the forecast dictates otherwise, we may look to start and finish a bit earlier, if everyone is able to build in that degree of flexibility.

 What level of photographer does this workshop suit?

 Some of the woodland scenes are relatively chaotic and challenging (in a good way!) but we also have plenty of water to work with, with rivers and reservoirs.
 Probably ideally suited to those who are comfortable with their camera settings.
 That said, I will be there to give you as much help as you need on the day, both with technical and artistic decisions.

 How fit to I need to be?

-There is a reasonable amount of walking, but mostly on relatively flat terrain and good paths.
-Depending on how we structure the day, there may be a couple of very small hills but mostly reasonably easy going walking.
+There is a modest amount of walking, but mostly on relatively flat terrain and good paths.

 What should I bring?

 Camera and a selection of lenses - ideally covering wide angle to telephoto and macro if you have one.
 Tripod, spare batteries and memory cards.
 Good walking boots.
 Clothing for any kind of weather.
 Comfortable backpack or shoulder bag .Waterproofs for you and your gear.
 Plenty of water and sandwiches / snacks

 There is a cafe and pub near Blubberhouses, so we have a few options.